 - Fermentation Characteristics: Fruity esters are low.
 Diacetyl is usually absent in these beers but may be present at very low levels.

 - Common Ingredients: Common American base malts and yeast.
 Varied use of dark and roasted malts, as well as caramel-type malts.
 Adjuncts such as oatmeal may be present in low quantities.
 American hop varieties.

 - Commercial Examples: Avery Out of Bounds Stout, Deschutes Obsidian Stout, North Coast Old No. 38, Rogue Shakespeare Stout, Sierra Nevada Stout

 Brewing Properties of American-Style Stout

-The functional properties of brewing American-Style Stout beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of American-Style Stout beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.